mpimd-csc/GAMM_PDFs_from_Conftool/README.md

 recommend to use a virtual environment for that.
 Also make sure to have a recent LaTeX installation (ideally also providing `latexmk`).

-1. Go to the main folder, where you also find this README.md and execute `get_conftool_data.py`.
+1. Go to the main folder, where you also find this README.md create `.url` and `.secret` in this folder according to the instructions above, and execute `get_conftool_data.py`.
 Depending on your network connection, as well as the number of submissions and participants, this may take a short while.

 2. Once that has finished you can switch to the `LaTeX` folder.
 Update `this-gam.sty` according to your needs, here.